 Is it a legal requirement?

 Yes.
 Legislation in the UK requires all business premises to have emergency lighting.
-Offices, factories, pubs, clubs, schools, hospitals and tents and marquees must have emergency lights.
+Offices, factories, pubs, clubs, schools, hospitals, tents, and marquees must have emergency lights.
 All these lights need to be fully tested annually and any faults need to be remedied as soon as possible.
 Faulty or broken emergency lighting could void insurance policies so regular testing is advised to ensure the safety of everyone on site.

 Where are emergency lights installed?

-Emergency lighting should be installed throughout a premises especially areas of notable risk, points of interest and toilets and reception areas.
-Stairwells, reception areas and other areas exceed 8m² should have emergency lighting as if they were open areas.
+Emergency lighting should be installed throughout the premises especially areas of notable risk, points of interest, and toilets and reception areas.
+Stairwells, reception areas, and other areas exceeding 8m² should have emergency lighting as if they were open areas.